alipirani88/snpkit/README.md

 ## Installation

 Pending.
 Ignore this if you are in snitkin lab.
 The dependencies are already installed in lab bin_group folder.
+Use the python version installed in /nfs/esnitkin/bin_group/anaconda2/bin/python

 ## Input